Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to retract something you said, especially when you are proven wrong.
-The phrase does not mean literally eating one's words, but refers to the act of admitting that what you said was wrong.
+The idiom does not mean literally eating one's words, but refers to the act of admitting that what you said was wrong.

 Origin: